pantheon-systems/documentation/source/_docs/organization-faq.md

 ### Do you have a status page?
 Yes.
 Please follow [@pantheonstatus](https://twitter.com/pantheonstatus) on twitter and bookmark [status.getpantheon.com](http://status.getpantheon.com).

-### How do I submit a ticket when the Dashboard is down?
+### How do I submit a support request when the Dashboard is down?
-If you need to submit a ticket and can’t access the Dashboard, send an email to helpdesk@pantheon.io.
+If you need to submit a support request and can’t access the Dashboard, send an email to helpdesk@pantheon.io.

 ### As a Partner, do I get enhanced support?

-No. However, opening tickets from your **Organization Dashboard Support tab** and checking the box for "Non-site related issue" will direct your request to a specific agent ready to respond to your questions.
+No. However, opening support requests from your **Organization Dashboard Support tab** and checking the box for "Non-site related issue" will direct your request to a specific agent ready to respond to your questions.

 Support is prioritized based on site service levels as follows: